-20.D.5. - Duty to Report - Each employee is required to inform their administrative authority in writing within three (3) calendar days of being arrested or charged with any

-20.D.6. - Self-Referral - Employees, or a family member acting on the employee's behalf, wishing to obtain assistance for the treatment of an alcohol or drug-related problem are encouraged to talk to their supervisor, the Administrative Authority, a member of the Human Resources Division, or seek assistance from the Colorado State Employee Assistance Program (C-SEAP).
+- 20.D.4.
+Duty to Report Each employee is required to inform their Administrative Authority in writing within 3 calendar days of being arrested or charged with any offense involving drugs or alcohol.
+Failure to report may result in corrective or disciplinary action, up to and including termination of employment.
+The Administrative Authority shall immediately notify the Judicial Department's Human Resources Division.
+A felony conviction of any criminal drug statute will result in termination of employment. - 20.D.5.
+Self-Referral Employees, or a family member acting on the employee's behalf, wishing to obtain assistance for the treatment of an alcohol or drug-related problem are encouraged to talk to their supervisor, the Administrative Authority, a member of the Human Resources Division, or seek assistance from the Colorado State Employee Assistance Program (C-SEAP).
 C-SEAP can provide short-term, confidential counseling free of charge as well as treatment referrals based upon available resources, area of residence, and cultural background.
-Should an employee undergo alcohol/drug treatment, whether voluntary or mandatory, any absence from work will be handled in accordance with existing leave policies and benefit plans, if applicable.
-It remains the responsibility of the employee to meet established work standards and perform the essential functions of his or her position.
+Should an employee undergo voluntary or mandatory alcohol/drug treatment any absence from work will be handled in accordance with existing leave policies and benefit plans, if applicable.
+It remains the responsibility of the employee to meet established work standards and perform the essential functions of their position.
 Individuals recovering from alcohol or drug problems may be eligible for reasonable accommodation under the Americans with Disabilities Act.